IBM/paxapi/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: Suggest a Feature
-about: Let us know what you would like to see added/improved
+about: Let us know what we can add or improve
 title: ''
 labels: 'enhancement'
 assignees: ''